 For an upgrade, you could go with solar shade treatments to reduce your apartment’s energy consumption.
 Or, choose blackout curtains or blinds to keep your home nice and dark when you want to sleep in.

-After you have chosen a window treatment, you’ll need to make use of your handy toolkit’s screwdriver and level to hang them accurately.
+After choosing a window treatment, you’ll need to use your handy toolkit’s screwdriver and level to hang them accurately.

-Be careful hanging your window treatments.
-Don’t try to stand on your furniture or counters.
-Get a step stool that is designed for safety and stability.
+Be careful when hanging your window treatments — don’t try to stand on your furniture or counters.
+Get a step stool designed for safety and stability.